5 Tips for Freezing Garden Vegetables

 Preserve your harvest to enjoy year-round by learning the proper way to freeze your fresh garden vegetables.

 There’s nothing quite like fresh, crisp veggies straight from the garden.
 But by late summer, you may be up to your ears in peppers, broccoli or beans.
 So what will you do with all those extras?
-Freeze ’em!
+Freeze those vegetables!
 It’s easier and faster than canning—all you need is a little freezer space to enjoy tasty veggies year-round.
 If you do want to try canning, here are the canning supplies you need.

 Generally, a gallon of water per pound of prepared vegetables is sufficient.
 Use a blancher, or find a wire basket that fits in a large pot with a lid.
 Fill the basket with the prepared veggies and plunge into boiling water.